 Work you Resilience Plans

 With the general lockdown due to the COVID-19 crisis, some organizations (and sometimes some employees on their own) have decided to go in a rush for the eye-candy off-the-shelf Zoom videoconferencing solution to support their internal and external communications.
 Unfortunately, the popularity of Zoom led to increased cyber risks such as the theft of 500,000 Zoom user credentials stolen and sold on the dark web.
-To avoid the recurrence of such threats, it is time to revise your Business Continuity Plan (BCP) and make amendments to its operating procedures for remote workers, in order to specify when and how to use company-approved communication and collaboration platforms.
+To avoid the recurrence of such threats, it is time to revise your Business Continuity Plan (BCP).
+Also, you have to make amendments to its operating procedures for remote workers.
+The aims is to specify when and how to use company-approved communication and collaboration platforms.

-In addition, your BCP should also carefully prepare for managing a crisis such as a pandemic, with a detailed plan of what goal your organization is going to achieve.
+Besides, your BCP should carefully prepare for managing a crisis such as a pandemic.
+Clearly it should consider a detailed plan of what goals your organization is going to achieve.
 The plan should cover all major aspects of the organization such as your critical business services, your main support processes, your technical and human resources, criticalities and priorities, clearly assigned roles and responsibilities, and key contacts with authorities and legal experts.

 Enhance your Identity and Access Management (IAM)

-One of the main goal of cloud-based environments is that they are going to provide access to applications anywhere, anytime and on any device.
-So the only barrier between the end user and the application is the identity of the user (try googling “Identity is the new perimeter”), hence the necessity to implement a strong IAM:
+One of the main goals of cloud-based environments is to provide access to applications anywhere, anytime, and on any device.
+So the only barrier between the end-user and the application is the identity of the user (try googling “Identity is the new perimeter”), hence the necessity to implement a strong IAM:

-- Ensure that you Access Control policy and processes fully take into account cloud platforms;
+- Ensure that your Access Control policy and processes fully take into account cloud platforms;

-- Don’t use built-in privileged accounts in order to preserve maximum traceability;
+- Don’t use built-in privileged accounts to preserve maximum traceability;

 - Automate user provisioning and de-provisioning based on the least privilege principle (i.e access as per business needs);